 Proposals which change the use of a rural building or create proportionate new builds in order to support business or tourism use will be particularly important.
 However, not all classes of use would be appropriate, given the rural nature of the parish within the AONB.
-The following classes [with a precise of the wording in the order] are seen as appropriate:
+The following classes [with a precis of the wording in the order] are seen as appropriate :

-- E (a) for the display / sale of goods, other than hot food; - E (b) for the sale of food and drink for consumption mainly on the premises; - E (c) for the provision of the following services: - (i) financial services, - (ii) professional services (other than health or medical services), or - (iii) any other services which it is appropriate to provide in a commercial, business or service locality,
+- E (a) for the display / sale of goods, other than hot food; - E (b) for the sale of food and drink for consumption mainly on the premises; - E (c) for the provision of the following services : - (i) financial services, - (ii) professional services (other than health or medical services), or - (iii) any other services which it is appropriate to provide in a commercial, business or service locality,

-- E (g) for any the following provided that they can be carried out in any residential area without detriment to the amenity of that area: - (i) an office to carry out any operational or administrative functions, - (ii) the research and development of products or processes, or - (iii) any industrial process,
+- E (d) for indoor sport, recreation or fitness [with limitations], principally to visiting members of the public; - E (e) for medical services [not attached to the residence], principally to visiting members of the public; - E (f) for a non-residential creche, day centre or nursery, principally to visiting members of the public; - E (g) for any the following provided that they can be carried out in any residential area without detriment to the amenity of that area : - (i) an office to carry out any operational or administrative functions, - (ii) the research and development of products or processes, or - (iii) any industrial process,